harshal015/OpenSauced-Extension/README.md

 ## Contributing

 This is not the official OpenSauced's Extension, just a personal project.
-If you like to add some new features to it, You're always welcome.
+If you have some changes to suggest or new features ideas to add, You're always welcome.
 To contribute, please fork the repository and submit a pull request.

 ## Acknowledgements